FAQ’S

 What sort of riders do you attract?

 A broad range of ability however we don’t normally have novices as they tend to learn in the UK.
-Most riders are experienced and 2 ISDE guys regularly visit us.
+Most riders are experienced and several ISDE guys regularly visit us.

 Does my bike have to be road legal?